THE TRAVEL DOCTOR

 The disease is caused by long thread like worms up to 50cm in length which live under the skin and in lymphatic tissues.
 The female worms release larvae that circulate in the peripheral blood vessels and are ingested by mosquitoes; thus, infected mosquitoes transmit the infection from person to person.
 Filarial worms can live up to twenty years in humans producing larvae that infect insects but the worms do not multiply in the body.

-Short-term travelers to endemic areas are at low risk of contracting filariasis.
-However, travelers who visit endemic areas for extended periods of time and who are intensively exposed to infected mosquitoes can become infected.
+Short-term travelers to endemic areas are at low risk of contracting filariasis but travelers who visit endemic areas for extended periods of time and who are intensively exposed to infected mosquitoes etc. can become infected.
 No vaccine is available.

-Protective measures include avoidance of mosquito bites through the use of personal protection measures
+Protective measures involve avoidance of mosquito bites through the use of personal protection measures.

 Lyme Disease

-An infectious disease caused by a bacterium which is spread to humans by tick bites.
-It is characterised initially by an expanding red rash at the site of the bite often accompanied by headache, muscle and joint aches and fever.
+The disease is characterised initially by an expanding red rash at the site of the bite often accompanied by headache, muscle and joint aches and fever.

 Lyme disease occurs in temperate forested regions of Europe (including the UK) and Asia and in the northeastern, north central, and Pacific coastal regions of North America, Australia, China and Japan.
 It is not transmitted in the tropics.

-Travelers to endemic areas who have frequent or prolonged exposure to tick habitats could be at increased risk for Lyme disease and should be advised to avoid tick habitats if possible.
+Prolonged exposure to tick habitats increase the risk of Lyme disease and should be avoided if possible.
 If exposure to tick habitats cannot be avoided, the application of repellents to skin and clothing, as well as regular daily checks for any attached ticks, can reduce the risk of infection.
 Prompt removal of any attached ticks will help prevent infection.

 Repellents containing DEET have been found to be useful but if an embedded tick is discovered, slowly pulling it out with tweezers is the best method of removal and the affected person should remain alert to the development of any symptoms.
 If a rash appears at the site of attachment, immediate medical attention should be sought.
 Lyme disease is effectively treated with oral penicillin or tetracyclines.